theonize/Currier/Gloss/Revelation/Revelation 21.md

 2) New Jerusalem ~= bride?
 Does that mean a physical instantiation of connected believing humanity (per [1Cor 3:16])?

+3) A new Tabernacle; God among the people

 22) "no temple", Yahweh _is_ the temple.
 As in v.2 ... the Church is transformed?